Jaleel White: Family Matters

-At the age of 12, White originated his most famous role, Steve Urkel, on Family Matters.
-The role was initially conceived as a one-time guest appearance, but the character proved to be popular and White was given a full-time starring role.
+At the age of 12, White originated his most famous role, Steve Urkel, on Family Matters (1989–1998).
+The role was initially conceived as a one-time guest appearance, but the character proved to be popular, and after spending season 1 as a guest star, White joined the main cast in season 2.
 He also played several other members of the Urkel family, including his alter ego Stefan Urquelle and Myrtle Urkel.
 During the height of Family Matters' popularity, the character of Urkel was marketed with breakfast cereal (Urkel-Os) and an Urkel doll.
 In addition to starring in the series, White also wrote several episodes, including one, at age 19, that was the series' highest rated for that year.
-The series was a staple of ABC's TGIF lineup and became one of the longest-running sitcoms with a predominantly black cast in television history.
+The series was a staple of ABC's TGIF lineup and became one of the longest-running sitcoms with a predominantly Black cast in television history.

 In 1992, he was featured in The Jaleel White Special, in which he played a fictionalized version of himself making a film, while also playing Steve Urkel.

 By the time the series ended in 1998, White, who was then 21 years old, was disillusioned with the role, and had been shaken by the death of his close friend and co-star Michelle Thomas from an aggressive form of stomach cancer.
 Shortly after the series' cancellation, he stated in a 1999 interview, "If you ever see me do that character again, take me out and put a bullet in my head and put me out of my misery."
-Due to the character's popularity, White was so tightly defined by his Urkel character that he encountered difficulty finding other roles.
+White was so tightly defined by his Urkel character that he encountered difficulty finding other roles.

 In later years, White came to terms with the character.
 In a 2011 interview with Vanity Fair, he addressed the 1999 "bullet" quote stating, "It's one of those things that it's very unfortunate how quotes are taken out of context.
 I remember that interview very vividly.
 I loved playing those characters ...
 But the fact is that I was maturing. ...
 To be honest, I was retarding my own growth as a man to maintain the authenticity to what I thought that character should be."
 When asked if he would ever reprise the Steve Urkel role, White said, "I'll always say never say never; I'm a pretty creative person.
 I can't envision how I could do it in a way that would be irreverent and fun for both me and the viewing audience".